Joshua-Edgerton/wlj-backend/README.md

 4) Under "Body" choose the "JSON" format in which you will register with.
 The JSON format should look similar to the following -
 ```
 {
-"firstName": "Your First Name Here"
+"firstName": "Your First Name Here",
-"lastName": "Your Last Name Here"
+"lastName": "Your Last Name Here",
-"email": "Your Email Here"
+"email": "Your Email Here",
 "password": "Your Password Here"
 }
 ```